New for 2017

 - Legal Studies

-- Māori Performing Arts & other Field Māori
+- Māori Performing Arts and other Field Māori

 - Mathematics with Calculus